Sony Music: 1938–1970: Columbia/CBS Records

 In 1938, ARC was acquired by the Columbia Broadcasting System (CBS) under the guidance of chief executive William S. Paley.
-The company was later renamed Columbia Recording Corporation, and changed again to Columbia Records Inc. in 1947.
+The company was later renamed Columbia Recording Corporation, and changed again to Columbia Record Corporation in 1947.
 Edward Wallerstein, who served as the head of Columbia Records since the late 1930s, helped establish the company as a leader in the record industry by spearheading the successful introduction of the LP record.
 Columbia's success continued through the 1950s with the launch of Epic Records in 1953 and Date Records in 1958.
 By 1962, the Columbia Records productions unit was operating four plants around the United States located in Los Angeles, California; Terre Haute, Indiana; Bridgeport, Connecticut; and Pitman, New Jersey.

 Columbia's international arm was launched in 1962 under the name "CBS Records", as the company only owned the rights to the Columbia name in North America.
 In 1964, the company began acquiring record companies in other countries for its CBS Records International unit and established its own UK distribution outfit with the acquisition of Oriole Records.

 By 1966, Columbia was renamed CBS Records and was a separate unit of the parent company, CBS-Columbia Group.
 In March 1968, CBS and Sony formed CBS/Sony Records, a Japanese business joint venture.